-At times, people only get to know that there’s water leakage in their house after some damage has already occurred.
-Hence, it’s essential to keep an eye out for any sign of water leakage.
+People only get to know that there’s water leakage in their house after some damage has already occurred.
+Hence, it’s essential to watch for any sign of water leakage.

-Nevertheless, if you suspect a leak, it’s crucial to follow a few steps to minimise the extent of the damage.
-Therefore, we have created this guide to help you deal with a water leak better.
+Nevertheless, if you suspect a hidden leak, it’s crucial to follow a few steps to minimise the extent of the damage.
+Therefore, we have created this guide to help you better deal with a water leak.

 Identify The Type Of Water Leak

-Naturally, the first step of managing a leak is to identify its source and the severity of the issue.
+Naturally, the first step in managing a leak is to identify its source and the severity of the issue.
 Here are the three common types of water leakage:

 1. Non-Damaging Leaks

 As you may understand, non-damaging water leaks fall in a category where the issue won’t cause severe problems in your home.
 However, these leaks are often associated with extensive repairs that are pretty costly and time-consuming.